Gakken Otona no Kagaku Kits Series

 ![]() SX-150 Mark II This is an upgrade to the original SX-150, with the addition of VCF and LFO controls, and a Resonance control instead of just the switch. | 7350 | 10/30/11 Review |

-| Udar The Udar is a very strange synth that is played kind of like how you solve the Rubik's cube.
-Gakken first announced the Udar in 2010 and it's still in development.
-No tentative release date or price yet. | TBA | TBA |
+Udar The Udar is a very strange synth that is played kind of like how you solve the Rubik's cube.
+Gakken first announced the Udar in 2010 and it never got out of development.
+Still no tentative release date or price yet. | TBA | TBA |

 ![]() |